A Pitch Deck Sample: Full Breakdown of an Investor Deck

 The purpose of a Target Audience slide is to demonstrate that you understand who the product is for.
 Many companies fail to answer this question, which can be a deal-breaker.
 Great market adoption is more achievable when you start by understanding the end user and work backward.

-Pitch Deck Template, Target Audience slide example
+Pitch Deck Sample, Target Audience slide example

 Slide 11: